 The east coast beaches offer excellent surfing and swimming opportunities from safe and unspoiled beaches.
 Inland, the landscape varies from the beautiful Drakensberg Mountains to extensive wilderness areas with excellent wildlife.

-South Africa has so much to offer in terms of wildlife safaris, beach holidays, family safaris, adventure activities, cultural and heritage tours, vineyards, hiking trails, diving and snorkelling and much, much more!
-One of the best ways to travel through South Africa on safari is by renting a car and taking a self-drive holiday.
-The Garden Route is one of the most famous attractions, and many visitors begin this route in Cape Town where they enjoy a trip to Robben Island, Table Mountain, Cape Point, Boulders Beach penguin colony, Stellenbosch and Franschhoek wine regions, Kirstenbosch botanical gardens and the many beaches of Camps Bay, Llandudno, Bantry Bay and Clifton.
+South Africa has so much to offer in terms of wildlife safaris, beach holidays, family adventures, activities, cultural and heritage tours, vineyards, hiking trails, diving and snorkelling, and much, much more!
+One of the best ways to travel through South Africa is on a self-drive holiday.
+The Garden Route is one of the most well-known choices, and many visitors begin this route in Cape Town where they can enjoy a trip to Robben Island, Table Mountain, Cape Point, Boulders Beach penguin colony, Stellenbosch and Franschhoek wine regions, Kirstenbosch botanical gardens and the many beaches of Camps Bay, Llandudno, Bantry Bay and Clifton.

 Geography – Environment

 South Africa is a huge country, spreading for just less than 2000 km north to south and around 1500 km west to east.
 The climate is mostly dry and sunny as the majority of the country lies just south of the Tropic of Capricorn.